 The to-be-launched operating system of Google is already named Android 8.0, and it is codenamed Android O. Though there are still arguments about whether the O means Oreo or Oatmeal Cookie, it is yet to be officially confirmed.
 But the naming part based on biscuits is only the beginning of the upcoming update.

-Google confirmed the launching of Android O to be happening within the third quarter of this year.
+Google confirmed Android O’s launch to happen within the third quarter of this year.
 The fourth and the last Developer Preview for the OS has already been rolled out, meaning that it is to come out any moment now.
 According to numerous sources, the release is to happen in August 2017, though a specific date is yet to be confirmed.